 It’s also why I encourage use of my Board & Train program.
 As a professional dog trainer, I can get the job done much faster for you.
 And training your dog in my home as part of my family means I can then get the results easily transferred to yours.

 Training & Credentials

 I want to take the best care possible of you and your dog, and that means taking good care of my own professional development, even after 19 years on the job.
 Most recently I completed Michael Shikashio’s Aggression in Dogs Master course.
 I am a graduate of CATCH Canine Trainer’s Academy and have my CPDT-KA (Certified Professional Dog Trainer – Knowledge Assessed) from the Certification Council for Professional Dog Trainers.
 I am also a certified service dog coach with Cooperative Paws and a certified Doggone Safe instructor.

 I am also a proud member of the Association of Professional Dog Trainers, the International Association of Animal Behavior Consultants, and the Pet Professionals Guild.
 These organizations strive to create high scientific and ethical standards in a currently unregulated industry.
 I support their efforts and strive to meet or exceed their expectations.

 I understand busy households.
-I share my house with a husband, three kids, and four dogs.
-My furry pups include three Newfoundlands (Bear, Koda, and Lolli) and a Pomeranian named Missy.
-Koda is a big love bug who provides emotional support and Best Buddy duty for my autistic son.
+I share my house with a husband, three kids, and three dogs.
+My furry pups include two Newfoundlands (Koda, and Lolli) and a Pomeranian named Missy.

 Nothing is better than a home where all two- and four-legged family members fire on all cylinders, and I can’t wait to help create that household harmony for you.